arpitgo4/Express-MongoDB-Scaffold/README.md

 docker run --rm --name express-mongodb-scaffold -d -p 8080:8080 express-mongodb-scaffold

 # Open web browser at http://localhost:8080/api/v1/health
-# You will see a sample Single Page Application
+# You will see a health response from server
 ```

 ## Feedback